 Why the Torii Gate of Shinto Shrines Has a Red Color

-As it is said that there are more than 80,000 Shinto shrines around the country, every and each city in Japan has some to dozens of Shinto shrines in it, mostly Jinja.
+Since there are over 80,000 Shinto shrines around the country, each city in Japan has some shrines, mostly Jinja.

-Therefore, if you have a chance to visit somewhere in Japan, it is relatively easy to find Shinto shrines in the city, so let’s drop in.
-You can enter the precincts of almost any Shinto shrine for free.
+Therefore, if you plan to visit somewhere here, you can find Shinto shrines in the city without much effort, so let’s drop in.
+You can enter the precincts of almost any shrine for free.

 Torii (鳥居)

-Before you go into the precincts of a Shinto shrine, one or some or hundreds of gates will welcome you.
+Before you go into the precincts, one or some or hundreds of gates will welcome you.

 Meaning of the Red Color

-If you visit a dozen Shinto shrines, you will notice that the majority of the Torii gates have a red color.
-Actually, there are several reasons why many Torii gates of Shinto are coated with red.
+If you visit a dozen Shinto shrines, you will notice that many of the Torii gates have a red color.

-In ancient Japan, the color, red stood for the dynamics of life.
-Because of that, it was believed that red had the power to drive away evil spirits so that the color was used in sanctuaries.
+In ancient Japan, red stood for the dynamics of life, and people believed that the color could drive away evil spirits.
+So it was used in sanctuaries.

 Inari-Fushimi Taisha (稲荷伏見大社) in Kyoto

-Address: 68 Fukakusa-Yabunouchi-Cho, Fushimi-Ku, Kyoto City, Kyoto Prefecture (Google MAP)
+Address: 68 Fukakusa-Yabunouchi-Cho, Fushimi-Ku, Kyoto City, Kyoto Prefecture (Google Maps)

 (Reference Pages: Oonominato Jinja, Inari Fushimi Taisha )